bwashburn/textcat/README.md

 <h1>TextCat</h1>
 <img src="./img/textcat.svg" width="500" height="200"/>
 <p>Textcat is a utility for working with content-editable text in the browser.
-Native </p>
+Native functionality using <strong>window.getSelection()</strong> for getting and setting text styles gets complicated quickly as each addition changes the node tree.
+Textcat abstracts away the node tree, allowing easy text styling and querying.
+Textcat also has zero external dependencies!</p>

 <h2>Table of Contents</h2>